Why Natural Kitchen Cleaners Are Better for Your Sexual Health

 - And, if you’re also looking to support companies doing good work and working toward a healthy environment, you can also look for notations that the natural home cleaner is fair trade or biodegradable.

-These are all tried and true products that we have used in our test kitchen and I use in my home.
-They are not the only good natural cleaners but they are all natural cleaning products that I can highly recommend.
+These are all tried and true products that we have used in our test kitchen and that I use in my home.
+They are not the only good natural cleaners but they are all-natural cleaning products that I can highly recommend.

-For cleaning counters, we just love Seventh Generation natural all-purpose cleaner.
-It’s sold almost everywhere, is not too expensive and does the job of a general cleaner and degreaser.
-(You can even use it as a tile floor cleaner however we don’t recommend it for hardwoods.)
+For cleaning counters, I recommend Seventh Generation natural all-purpose cleaner.
+It’s one of a few brands I use but the reason I’m making it my recommendation is that it’s sold almost everywhere, it is not too expensive and does the job of a general cleaner and degreaser.
+(You can even use it as a tile floor cleaner however I don’t recommend it for hardwoods.)

-For a natural dishwasher cleaner, we like Ecover citrus dishwasher tablets.
+For a natural dishwasher cleaner, I like Ecover citrus dishwasher tablets.
 They do a good job of scrubbing away stains in automatic dishwashers without ingredients that harm the planet.
+I do find that they are not as effective in some dishwashers.
+(The tablets left a film when I tried using them in a Bosch.)
+But I’ve found them effective in several dishwashing machines from other manufacturers including my current Kitchenaid.

-And to clean those kitchen towels, we love Biokleen natural laundry detergent liquid.
+And to clean those kitchen towels, I love Biokleen natural laundry detergent liquid.
 Their bac-out stain remover is also an amazing all-natural cleaning solution.
-(And it’s safe for most carpets and upholstery.)
+And it is safe for most carpets and upholstery.

 Homemade natural cleaners